 A year in the PRS

 As we bid farewell to an eventful and unpredictable 2019, we’ve looked at just what has changed in the Private Rented Sector since the start of the year.
 Interest rates: The Bank of England base rate remained unchanged throughout the whole year, staying at 0.75%, meaning official rates have not risen above 1% since February 2009.
-Interest rates were as high as 6% at the start o ...
+Interest rates were as high as 6% at the star ...

 The PRS and the Environment